Kate Griggs

+Kate Griggs is a British social entrepreneur, author, campaigner and founder of the charity, Made By Dyslexia.
+She is the author of the books, This Is Dyslexia and Xtraordinary People, the host of the podcast Lessons In Dyslexic Thinking and the Executive Producer of the short film, "What Is Dyslexia?.
+Griggs has also produced and presented training programmes for education with Microsoft Learn and The Open University and the workplace in partnership with LinkedIn Learning.

 Biography

-Griggs founded Xtraordinary People and united the leading British dyslexic charities in support of her campaign to get teachers trained to recognise dyslexia and provide effective support as well as highlight the many talents and abilities that dyslexics have.
+Griggs is dyslexic and has spoken publicly about her experiences as a dyslexic and as the mother of two dyslexic sons.
+She founded Made By Dyslexia with the aim of increasing awareness and understanding of the strengths and challenges of dyslexia in schools, workplaces and homes.

-Her campaign was supported by a number of well known dyslexics, including Richard Branson, Jamie Oliver, Orlando Bloom and Robbie Williams.
+Made By Dyslexia is supported by a number of well known dyslexics, including Richard Branson, Jamie Oliver, Orlando Bloom and Keira Knightley.

-Griggs stood against the Education Secretary Ruth Kelly in the 2005 election.
+Griggs stood unsuccessfully against the Education Secretary Ruth Kelly in the 2005 general election, coming last with 74 votes.

-Since 2005, Griggs has worked extensively with Government, including giving evidence to the Education Select Committee SEN Review, "Rose Review on Reading", the 2Rose Review on Dyslexia" and the 2020 Personalised Learning Review.
+From 2005, Griggs worked with the government, including giving evidence to the Education Select Committee SEN Review, "Rose Review on Reading", the "Rose Review on Dyslexia" and the 2020 Personalised Learning Review.
 She has also written for the Commons/Lords House Magazine, Conservatives Crossbow magazine and is regularly featured in national newspapers and television appearances including GMTV, BBC1, BBC Breakfast, Newsnight, Channel 4, Sky and 5 News.

 In 2006, BBC1 produced a one-hour documentary about her work in a South London "sink" school, working with 11-year-olds who had failed their SATS and gone off the rails.
-After support from the charity, all children made dramatic progress.

 In April 2007 Griggs was awarded the SMK Social Inclusion Award presented in Downing Street by Gordon Brown, patron of SMK, the awards charity.

 In May 2007 the DCSF funded Xtraordinary People's "No to Failure" project which demonstrated the need for effective support for children with dyslexia in UK schools.
 Their report, released in 2008, found 55% of children failing SATS to be at risk of dyslexia.

 In September 2008, Griggs spoke at the Conservative Party Conference, highlighting the educational needs of dyslexics.